Chase Field

 If you’re staying in a downtown hotel, you can take advantage of its restaurants and bars before making the short stroll over to Chase Field.

-Phoenix restaurants near Chase Field
+Downtown Phoenix restaurants near the ballpark

 • TGI Friday’s – American, 0.0 miles away